nko5/website/designs/blog/2012/17-getting-started-with-geddy.md

       }
     }

+You can also customize the success/failure redirect paths for authentication in this same file.

 ### Adding some scaffolding

 Next we’ll want to scaffold out a resource for us to use.
 Lets go ahead and create a messages resource:

-    $ geddy scaffold -rt message body
+    $ geddy gen scaffold message body:text

 This will generate a Message model, a messages controller, some message views, and all of the routes needed to perform the basic CRUD actions.
-Because we used the `-rt` option, it will also make our models available on the front end and create a socket.io channel so that we can listen for model related lifecycle events on the front end.

 ### Running the app

-If you’re running your app locally, all you’ll need to do is run it with the `geddy` command:
+To run your app locally, cd into the directory of your generated app, and start it up with the `geddy` command:

     $ geddy

-If you’re running your app on a platform that does not allow you to use global modules, you’ll need to create a `server.js` file in your app’s root directory with these contents:

-    //web: node node_modules/geddy/bin/cli.js
+If you prefer, you can run your app with a bundled version of Geddy rather than a globally installed CLI.
+To do this, install geddy locally inside your app using NPM:

+    $ npm install geddy

+Then, create a new file in your project root called 'server.js' (or possibly 'app.js') to use as your startup script, and add the following to that file:

     var geddy = require('geddy');

-    geddy.start({
-      environment: 'production'
+    geddy.startCluster({
+      hostname: '0.0.0.0'
+      , port: process.env.PORT || '4000'
+      , environment: process.env.NODE_ENV || 'development'
     });

+If you're deploying to an environment that disables the native 'cluster' module in Node (like NodeJitsu), then use the `start` method instead of `startCluster`.
+This will start the Geddy server in the same process, rather than spinning up worker processes.

 ### Customizing the app

-First, lets make sure that messages endpoints are secure, we only want logged in users to be able to view, edit, and remove messages.
+First, let's make sure that messages endpoints are secure, we only want logged in users to be able to view, edit, and remove messages.

 Open up your app/controllers/messages.js file and add this:

     this.before(require(‘../helpers/passport’).requireAuth);

-This will require that there is a logged in user before performing an action in the messages controller.
+This will ensure that the current user is logged in before running an action on the messages controller.

 Next, lets make sure that our users are redirected to the right place after they log in.
-Open up your environment.js file and change `passport.successRedirect` to `/messages`.
+Open up your config/secrets.json file and change `passport.successRedirect` to `/messages`.
 This will redirect users to the messages index route after they successfully log in.

 ### Test out your app

-Open up <http://localhost:4000/> and check out your app.
-Log in with one of the links on the home page, check out the realtime stuff by opening two browser windows, signing into both of them, and adding a message in one.
+Start up your app, then open up <http://localhost:4000/> in a browser, and check it out, by logging in with one of the links on the home page.

-### Things you can try to learn more

-* create a new message via ajax so it feels more like a chat room
-* display the date of the message instead of the id
-* make the views a bit prettier

 ### Want to know more?

 * Check out the documentation at http://geddyjs.org/documentation
-* Ask your questions on the mailing list
+* Ask your questions on the mailing list: https://groups.google.com/group/geddyjs
 * Hop on IRC and get help if you need it: #geddy on freenode